 While remote dental professionals oversee the treatment, the level of in-person monitoring and effectiveness may reduce in comparison to in-office clear aligners.

-Each type of orthodontic brace and clear aligners have its advantages and considerations.
+Each type of orthodontic brace and clear aligner has its advantages and considerations.
 Making an informed decision before investing money or starting any treatment is essential.

 How Long Does Braces Discomfort Last?